-4.2 Most important symptoms and effects, both acute and delayed immediately.
+4.2 Most important symptoms and effects, both acute and delayed aspiration into the lungs.
+If unconscious, place in recovery position and get medical attention immediately.
 Do not give anything by mouth to an unconscious person.
 Get medical attention immediately.
 Do not wait for symptoms to appear.
+Inhalation: Vapour may be irritant to the respiratory tract.